-Paragraph Action Agency Timeframe Responsible 3.2.3 The CBK will promote the development of secondary Central 1996-1998 - markets in Treasury Bills and other Government Bank of securities.
-Kenya A 3.2.3 The budget (including grants) will be balanced, with MOF 1996-2000 net repayments of public domestic debt, through both reduced expenditures and increased revenue.
-3.2.3 Kenya 1996-2000 of GDP.
-The base of taxation will be broadened Revenue through minimising tax exemptions, extending VAT Authority, coverage, improved customs duty collection, efficient MOF use of the Personal Identification Number and ļ computerisation of the tax administration as part of 3.2.3 the Tax Modernisation programme.
-1006 2000 ر.2.3 The Central bank of Kenya (CBK) will continue to Central 1996-2000 manage domestic liquidity through the more efficient Bank of 1 market-based instruments such as the reserve Kenya requirement, Treasury Bills and other Government debt instruments.
+Paragraph Action Agency Timeframe Responsible .
+3.2.3 The CBK will promote the development of secondary Central 1996-1998 markets in Treasury Bills and other Government Bank of securities.
+Kenya 3.2.3 The budget (including grants) will be balanced, with MOF 1996-2000 net repayments of public domestic debt, through both reduced expenditures and increased revenue.
+3.2.3 The current revenue will be stabilised at around 24% Kenya 1996-2000 of GDP.
+The base of taxation will be broadened Revenue through minimising tax exemptions, extending VAT Authority, coverage, improved customs duty collection, efficient MOF use of the Personal Identification Number and computerisation of the tax administration as part of • the Tax Modernisation programme.
+3.2.3 The Central bank of Kenya (CBK) will continue to Central 1996-2000 manage domestic liquidity through the more efficient Bank of market-based instruments such as the reserve Kenya requirement, Treasury Bills and other Government debt instruments.